-Information Via website or direct enquiry Additional fee Comments must include: (a) description of any proposed augmentation ; and (b) references to typical plant including primary and secondary equipment so that the detailed design will interface to the existing network and be able to be adopted by the Primary Transmission Network Service Provider.
-Operation and m naintenance Typical operation and maintenance scheduling Website No Operation and maintenance intervals for specific items of plant used regularly by the Primary Transmission Network Service Provider must be published.
+Information Via website or direct enquiry Additional fee 1 Comments Transmission Network Service Provider.
+Operation and l maintenance Typical operation and maintenance scheduling Website No Operation and maintenance intervals for specific items of plant used regularly by the Primary Transmission Network Service Provider must be published.
 These are routine activities irrespective of whether assets are unregulated or regulated and should be in line with good electricity industry practice.
 Timescales Easement acquisition (site specific) Direct enquiry Yes Site specific timescales may be discussed and negotiated on a project by project basis as part of the connection enquiry / connection application process if the Connection Applicant requests it at their election.
-Commission- ing (generic) Website No Generic timescales must be published.
-Commission- ing Direct enquiry Yes Site specific timescales may

-Information Via website or direct enquiry Additional fee Comments (site specific) be provided as part of the connection enquiry / connection application process if the Connection Applicant requests it at their election.
+Commissioning (generic) Website No Generic timescales must be published.
+Commissioning (site specific) Direct enquiry Yes Site specific timescales may be provided as part of the connection enquiry / connection application process if the Connection Applicant requests it at their election.
 Legal Standard connection agreements Website No Standard forms of these agreements and deeds to be published.
-Standard network operating agreement Website No The standard form construction agreement must cover the construction of any interface works.
+Standard network operating Website No The standard form construction agreement must cover the construction of any interface

+Information Via website or direct enquiry Additional fee 1 Comments agreement works.
 Standard interface works construction agreements Website No The standard form connection agreement must cover the connection of the asset to the transmission network.
-Standard relocation deeds Website No The standard form network operating agreement must cover those aspects referred to in clause 5.2.7(b).
-Environment- al approvals (generic) Website No Standard forms or lists of required approvals must be published.
+The standard form network operating agreement must cover those aspects referred to in clause 5.2.7(b).
+Standard relocation deeds Website No Environment- al approvals (generic) Website No Standard forms or lists of required approvals must be published.
 Environment- al approvals (site specific) Direct enquiry Yes Site specific information may be provided as part of the connection enquiry / connection application process if Connection Applicant requests it at their election.
-Development approvals (generic) Website No Development approvals (site specific) Direct enquiry Yes Financial Amount and terms and Website No A guide to the structure of the application fee under clause

-Information Via website or direct enquiry Additional fee Comments conditions of the connection application charge 5.3.4, and the terms and conditions under which the charge is paid, must be published.
-Relocation of existing assets Direct enquiry Yes Specific information about relocation of existing assets may be provided by the Primary Transmission Network Service Provider, if the Connection Applicant requests it at their election.
-The Connection Applicant would be required to pay for any costs associated with the relocation of assets.
+Development approvals (generic) Website No Development approvals (site specific) Direct enquiry Yes Financial Amount and terms and conditions of the connection application charge 2 Website No A guide to the structure of the application fee under clause 5.3.4, and the terms and conditions under which the charge is paid, must be published.
+Relocation of existing assets Direct enquiry Yes Specific information about relocation of existing assets may be provided by the Primary Transmission Network Service Provider , if the Connection Applicant requests it at their election.